SuperDARN/rst/docs/user_guide/make_grid.md

 ## Multi-Channel Data

-Sometimes SuperDARN data contains multiple channels from specific modes like *twofsound* which uses channel 1 and 2 instead of 0.
+Some SuperDARN radars provide multi-channel data, either through stereo capability (e.g. Hankasalmi) or as a convenient way to separate data from different frequencies (e.g. the  *twofsound* mode).
+In both cases, the data are assigned to either channel 1 or channel 2.
+When only a single channel is used, the channel number is 0.

-To parse out the channel data for these modes use the option `-cn`.
+By default, `make_grid` will use the data from all available channels when making a grid file.
+To include data from just one channel, use the `-cn` option:

  - `-cn a` : will grab only channel 0 and 1 data and will not combine the two channels.
  - `-cn b` : will grab only channel 2 data.